STAC-IITMandi/Blog/_posts/2020-10-18-Dark-Energy-and-Expansion-of-Universe.md

 ---
 layout: post
 title: "Dark Energy and Expansion of Universe"
 author: aartianand
-categories: [ DarkEnergy ]
+categories: [DarkEnergy]
+image: /assets/images/aartianand1.jpg
 ---

 In the mid 1990s, one thing was genuinely sure about the development of the universe.
 It may have enough energy thickness to stop its extension and breakdown, it may have so little energy thickness that it could expand constantly, however gravity was sure to slow the development as time went on.
 In truth, the easing back had not been watched, in any case, hypothetically, the universe needed to slow.
 The universe is brimming with issue and the appealing power of gravity arranges all issue.
 At that point came1998 and the Hubble Space Telescope (HST) perceptions of exceptionally far off supernovae that demonstrated that, quite a while past, the universe was really growing more gradually than it is today.
 Along these lines, the extension of the universe has notbeen easing back because of gravity, as everybody suspected, it has been quickening.
 Nobody anticipated this, nobody realized how to clarify it.
 Be that as it may, something was causing it.